wlsf82/protractor-and-webrtc/README.md

 - How to install the application dependencies
 - How to start the app
-- How to install protractor and a test report as dev dependencies
+- How to install Protractor and a test report as dev dependencies
-- How to create a basic protractor configuration for running end-to-end tests
+- How to create a basic Protractor configuration for running end-to-end tests
 - And how to create and run a npm test script

 ### Installing the app dependencies